-The Sticky Brick line-up doesn’t use batteries.
+The Sticky Brick lineup doesn’t use batteries.
 In fact, it uses a butane torch lighter to heat up your herbs.
-Using a Stick Brick is like driving a manual car – the flame position and intensity is the gas pedal, and the draw technique is the clutch.
+Using a Sticky Brick is like driving a manual car – the flame position and intensity is the gas pedal, and the drawing technique is the clutch.

-The benefit the Sticky Bricks are that they don’t use batteries (still uses fuel), they hit hard like a truck, they’re attractive, and fun to use!
+The benefit of the Sticky Bricks is that they don’t use batteries (still uses fuel), they hit hard like a truck, they’re attractive, and fun to use!
 While not exactly portable for outside use, they’re awesome at-home portables.

 - Heavy, hard hits with great flavor

 - The learning curve can be difficult for some